 Bhansali’s movies used to boast good music.
 He frequently collaborated with Ismail Darbar and the duo’s Hum Dil De Chuke Sanam and Devdas are often remembered with fondness for the respective soundtracks.
 Monty Sharma composed the memorable music of Ranbir Kapoor and Sonam Kapoor’s debut, Saawariya.

 However, since 2010’s Guzaarish, SLB seems adamant on being the music director for his films as well.
 Ram-Leela was quite an average effort, but even aficionados who don’t enjoy the Bhansali sound would applaud his efforts as a composer in Baajirao Mastani.
 The soundtrack sat well within the film, and a fair number of songs were enjoyable independently as well.

 Padmaavat – another historical drama, another film with Deepika Padukone and Ranveer Singh as leads, and another set of songs that sound like they have a counterpart somewhere in SLB’s existing repertoire.

 Neeti Mohan sings ‘Nainowalon Ne’, the most creative and arguably the best composition from this soundtrack, and she does a fine job with her teasing and playful vocals.
 Richa Sharma and Shail Hada deliver ‘Holi’Holi, the traditional Manganiyar/ Langa song in Padmaavat.
 There isn’t much to take away from this track despite the strong vocals.
-‘Binte Dil’ is Bhansali’s song with a weird combination Persian orchestration and hints of Bollywood melody, likely for Alauddin Khilji, and it is thoroughly awkward.
-For a change, even Arijit Singh cannot be the saving grace.
+‘Binte Dil’ is Bhansali’s song with the unusual combination of Persian orchestration on a Bollywood melody, likely for Alauddin Khilji.
+Arijit Singh sings his heart out and expectedly does a great job.